EpigenomeInformatics/methylTFR/README.md

 # methylTFR

-`methylTFR` is an R-package to analyze the methylation data from Infinium 450K microarray and bisulfite sequencing protocols.
-This tool aims to indentify the methylation patterns or variation on transcription factor binding sites in each individual cells or samples.
+`methylTFR` is an R-package to analyze the methylation data from whole genome bisulfite sequencing.
+It takes inputs from RnBeads processed bed file - EPP format.
+This tool aims to indentify the methylation patterns on transcription factor binding sites in each individual cells or samples.
 This tool is still under development and testing stage.

 ## Requirements